blue-plum-cloud/dynamoDB_ds/README.md

 ## How to run

-To run code from the dynamodb_ds directory, execute `go run ./main`
+To run code from the dynamodb_ds directory, execute `go run main` and `go test ./tests` to run unit tests.